 In this successful fertilisation, scientists at Avantea laboratory matured seven of the eggs in vitro (in a culture dish).
 The eggs were then injected with sperm cells from two deceased Northern white rhino bulls.
-The statement by the scientists from Avantea said that two eggs have now developed into the blastocyst (early embryo) stage.
-The embryos will be frozen and transferred into a surrogate Southern white rhino at a later date, in the hope that a new Northern white calf will eventually be born.
+The scientists working on the project have stated that two eggs (and in December 2019 a third egg) developed into the blastocyst (early embryo) stage.
+The next step for this process is to transfer the eggs into a surrogate Southern white rhino at a later date, in the hope that a new Northern white calf will eventually be born.

 This is the first time that scientists have been able to produce embryos for Northern white rhinos using in vitro fertilisation (IVF); it is a significant achievement.
 The next step for these embryos will be a major hurdle: developing a viable pregnancy with a surrogate Southern white rhino has not yet been achieved.

 This project has been underway for a number of years, with partners from science and conservation around the world (Germany, Kenya, the United States, the Czech Republic and Italy).
 Knowledge is gained with each new development, however, we remain a long way away from having a viable (>20 unrelated animals) population of Northern white rhinos.